MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/StateMachine/Step10.md

 permalink: /TDD/cpp/BowlingGame/StateMachine/Step10.html
 ---

 Now, some people are under the misimpression that you turn your brain off when doing TDD and never do any design.
 But that would be foolish.
-Let's think hard about the states, the transition, the data-flow.
+Let's think hard about the states, the transitions, the data-flow.

-Here's what I think:  there are really only two state.
+Here's what I think:  there are really only two states.
 Either we're waiting for the bowler to roll his first throw or (if it's not a strike) we're waiting for his second throw.

 We could call it something like
 - WaitingForFirstRoll, WaitingForSecondRoll